-To zoom in to any image, all you have to do is press the Z key once.
+To zoom into any image, all you have to do is press the Z key once.
 This keyboard shortcut key zooms into any selected image in Google Photos.
 Similarly again clicking on the Z key will bring back the image to its default size.
-On that note, also have a look at the steps to create lens zoom effect on screenshots.
+On that note, also have a look at the steps to create a lens zoom effect on screenshots.

 Editing an Image in Google Photos